-Pavlos Eleftheriadis is Associate Professor in the Faculty of Law and a Fellow of Mansfield College.
-He teaches European Union law, Constitutional law and philosophy of law.
+Pavlos Eleftheriadis is Professor of Public Law and a Fellow of Mansfield College at the University of Oxford.
+He teaches Constitutional Law, European Union law and philosophy of law.
 He is also a barrister in England and Wales and practises in EU and public law from Francis Taylor Building in the Temple.

 He studied at the Universities of Athens (BA, 1990) and Cambridge (LLM, 1991, PhD, 1995).
 Before joining Oxford he was a lecturer at the London School of Economics.
 He has been a visiting professor of European Law at Columbia University and a visiting fellow in Hellenic Studies at Princeton.
 He was awarded the Bodossaki Prize for Law in 2005.

 His book Legal Rights - which offered arguments against the legal positivist account of law and rights and in favour of a moral account of legal rights based on public reason - was published by Oxford University Press in 2008.
 Since then he has written on the theory of human rights, the right to health, the idea of sovereignty, the problem of parliamentary sovereignty as well as several aspects of the constitutional theory of the EU.
-He is currently at work on a monograph on constitutional theory entitled The Deliberative Constitution.
 He is the co-editor (with Julie Dickson) of the collection of essays The Philosophical Foundations of European Union Law (Oxford University Press, 2012).
+In 2012 he was a visiting scholar at the University of Toronto.
+In 2013 he was a Distinguished Global Fellow in Residence at Boston College.

 In March 2015 he was an invited speaker at the OECD's annual Integrity Forum, in Paris.